Police investigating after Auckland schoolgirl reportedly abducted and sexually assaulted

 The alleged incident happened two days after a pupil at a school in neighbouring Pt Chevalier was approached by a man in a vehicle.

+The suspicious approach of a young pupil has, however, got schools in the area worried.

-As a result of that incident, Pt Chevalier School sent a note to parents encouraging them to warn their children of "stranger danger".
+Pt Chevalier School also sent a note to parents encouraging them to warn their children of "stranger danger".

 The notice, signed by principal Stephen Lethbridge, said: "[Our school] has been informed by another local school about an incident [on Monday] where a student was approached by a Caucasian male in a black van on Pt Chevalier Road."